Kirikllz909/ToDoList/README.md

 * Changing the completion state
 * Cancel changes when dates and text are incorrect

-## In the plans
-1. Add search function
-2. Save elements to json file
-3. Load elements from json file

 ### Start project

 To run app you should go to the folder install packages and run command `npm start`